The Android Platform Security Model (2023): Acknowledgments

 \section{Acknowledgments}

-We would like to thank Dianne Hackborn for her influential work over a large part of the Android platform security history and insightful remarks on earlier drafts of this paper.
-Additionally, we thank Joel Galenson, Ivan Lozano, Paul Crowley, Shawn Willden, Jeff Sharkey, Billy Lau, Haining Chen, and Xiaowen Xin for input on various parts, and particularly Vishwath Mohan for direct contributions to the Authentication section.
+Previous versions of this paper were co-authored by Nick Kralevich, and we especially thank them for their contributions to Android platform security as well as earlier versions of this text.
+Additionally, we thank Billy Lau, Joel Galenson, Ivan Lozano, Paul Crowley, Shawn Willden, Jeff Sharkey, Haining Chen, and Xiaowen Xin for input on various parts, and particularly Vishwath Mohan for direct contributions to the Authentication section.
 We also thank the enormous number of security researchers (\url{https://source.android.com/security/overview/acknowledgements}) who have improved Android over the years and anonymous reviewers who have contributed highly helpful feedback to earlier drafts of this paper.